- News & Events

 - Have Questions?

 Life Skills ACE provides post secondary transition services for students 18-21 years of age, who have completed their high school credits and have socially graduated.
 Our program focuses on building independent living skills, social skills, career/employment skills, community based education and functional academics.
-There are five different levels in our program ranging from level one for students that require the greatest amount of support to level five where students are working more independently and are focused on gaining more work experience.
+There are three pathways in the LS-ACE program: community-based, career exploration,and college/industry readiness.

 IDEAs definition of transition services means:

 A coordinated set of activities for a child with a disability that is designed to be within a results oriented process that is focused on improving the academic and functional achievement of a child with a disability to facilitate the child’s movement in education, integrated employment, continuing and adult education, adult services, independent living or community participation.
 This is an important part of the student’s life and planning needs to start early.